priyanshu-09/airpurifying-data-dashboard/README.md

 Installs the dependencies for this project's frontend

 ### `npm start`

 Runs the React application in the development mode.\
 You can use [http://localhost:3000](http://localhost:3000) to access the application

+## Things to keep in mind

+1. The MongoDb won't run on your local network unless you add your current IP Address to the whitelisted IPs on the Cluster
+2. Keep in mind to place the .env file in the /api directory of this project
+3. In case the PORT "3000" is occupied on your machine, do change the value of the current running port at /api/index.js:25
 <!-- ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**